Lukasz-Sajdak/Clap-Control-Lighting/README.md

 # Features

--Envelope detector for clap sound detection
+- Envelope detector for clap sound detection
--LTSpice simulation of the envelope detector -Microphone input for simple acoustic control
+- LTSpice simulation of the envelope detector
+- Microphone input for simple acoustic control
--Relay output to drive a light or other load
+- Relay output to drive a light or other load
--Compact PCB ready for manufacturing
+- Compact PCB ready for manufacturing